hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

   * Type (E.g. JSON/YAML) - Please focus on the type that you exposed via step 3.1
   * URL - URL to the secret (e.g. <https://delivion-secrets/test.json>)

-* Again, define the logic(s) of this implementation
+* Again, define the logic(s) for these requirements
 * Adapt your Controller to be able to read the data and convert it either as Secret or as a Configmap to the actual application pod

 ## 4. Implementation